 Candidates must give the contact details of at least two referees that they have worked for within the last two years.
-These referees must cover all employment from the last 2 years.
+These referees should cover all employment from the last 2 years.
 The first reference should be from their most recent employer.
 Both references should ideally be from teaching positions or work with children.
-If the candidate has not worked in an educational setting within the 2 years, but there is previous experience on the CV, a reference must be obtained from this setting.
+If the candidate has not worked in an educational setting within the 2 years, but there is previous experience on the CV, within 7 years, a reference must be requested from this setting.